Social Media for Beginners: The Social Media Kickstarter!

 It would be smarter for you to pick another channel that fits your content needs.

 And in the end, you should only be present on 2 or 3 social media platforms!
-If you are really good, and understand a wide variety of platforms and create unique content for each, then go ahead and create an account for 4 different channels.
+If you are really good, and understand a wide variety of platforms and create unique content for each, then go ahead and create an account on 4 different channels.
 But don’t overwhelm yourself.

 Once you get overwhelmed, you are most likely to stop posting.
 And when you do this, you let your accounts turn into a social media ghostland!
 And this is by far the last thing you want to do!